bparanj/crystal/electronics/components/variable-capacitor.md

 3. **Calibration**: Employed in lab equipment or test circuits where exact capacitance adjustments are necessary.

 In most everyday electronics, **fixed capacitors** are preferred due to their stability, reliability, and compact size, as they provide a constant capacitance value, which is sufficient for typical applications.

+PENDING

+- Claude - Is variable capacitor commonly used in electronic circuits